salcoast/deleted-tweets-archive/README.md

 ## Datasets

-The current dataset now includes 647,005 distinct deleted or unavailable tweets, from 219 twitter accounts scraped.
+The current dataset now includes 647,005 distinct deleted or unavailable tweets, from 219 twitter accounts scraped. + a whole pile more we haven't added up

 ## Sub-sections